sandymist/android-debug-library/README.md

 - Shared preferences
 - Status of network, power, and audio systems

+The recorded information is persisted on the device, ensuring availability even after a crash.
+Note: To prevent excessive growth, older entries will be periodically purged.
 ## Network traffic

 The library uses an ASM based gradle plugin to intercept OkHTTP traffic (no need to add Interceptors manually).